-Current scientific articles in the field of learning sciences and educational technology, will be announced in the beginning of the course.
+And/or other contemporary readings in the field of learning and educational technology, to be announced in the beginning of the course.

-Completion of the course requires active participation in face-to-face teaching and successful completion of the individual learning assignment.
+Completion of the course requires active participation in face-to-face teaching, successful completion of all individual learning tasks, and reflection of one's own learning in the digital portfolio.

-- 5= The student has participated actively in all face-to-face meetings and done the required individual task according to the course requirements.
-The task represents very good familiarity with course contents and relevant additional materials. - 4= The student has participated actively in all face-to-face meetings and done the required individual task according to the course requirements.
-The task represents good familiarity with course contents and relevant additional materials. - 3= The student has participated actively in most of the face-to-face meetings and done the required individual task according to the course requirements.
-The task represents familiarity with course contents and relevant additional materials. - 2= The student has participated in several face-to-face meetings and done the individual task.
-The task represent only some familiarity with course contents and additional reading materials. - 1= The student has participated in some face-to-face meetings and done the individual task.
-The task is related to the course contents and some additional reading material has been used.
+- 5= The student has participated actively in all face-to-face meetings and done all required individual tasks according to the course requirements.
+All tasks represent very good familiarity with course contents, course materials, and additional materials.
+The student is able to express deep understanding of core course contents in the digital portfolio. - 4= The student has participated actively in all face-to-face meetings and done all required individual tasks according to the course requirements.
+All tasks represent good familiarity with course contents and course materials.
+The student is able to express understanding of core course contents in the digital portfolio. - 3= The student has participated actively in most of the face-to-face meetings and done all required individual tasks.
+Tasks represent mostly a good familiarity with course contents and core course materials.
+Student is able to express understanding of core course contents in the digital portfolio. - 2= The student has participated in several face-to-face meetings and done individual tasks, but there are few tasks missing.
+Tasks are done mostly based on one's own experiences and opinions, not on course literature and other course materials.
+Reflection of one's own learning in the digital portfolio is mostly superficial and irregular. - 1= The student has participated in some face-to-face meetings and done individual tasks, but there are tasks missing.
+Tasks are done based on one's own experiences and opinions, not on the course literature and other course materials.
+Reflection of one's own learning in the digital portfolio is superficial and irregular.